kubevirt/user-guide/vm-creation.md

 A VM object is also called the _VM API_, as the object is used to define a virtual machine.

-Example of a VM object:
+Here is an example of a VM object:

 ```yaml
 apiVersion: kubevirt.io/v1alpha1